 You can learn more about class A amplifier from the video given below:

 In the electronics industry, we use power amplifiers for various purposes depending upon the requirement.
 Each and every amplifier has its own pros and cons as per its reliability and efficiency.

 Advantages of Class A amplifier:

-- It has high fidelity because at output exact replica of an input signal is produced.
+- It has high fidelity because at the output exact replica of an input signal is produced.

 - Its Designing is simple.

-- It has improved high-frequency response because the active device is On full time i.e no time is required for turn on the device.
+- It has improved high-frequency response because the active device is On full time i.e no time is required to turn-on the device.

 - There is no crossover distortion because the active device conducts for the entire cycle of the input signal.

 - Single ended configuration can be easily & practically realized in class A amp.